-4. Offsetting financial assets and financial liabilities
+4 Offsetting financial assets and financial liabilities

 Financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
-The gross and net positions of financial assets and liabilities that have been offset in the statement of financial position are disclosed in the table below.
+The gross and net positions of financial assets and liabilities that have been offset in the statement of financial position are disclosed in the first three columns of the tables below.

-Effects of offsetting on the statement of financial position d amounts not offset

-Gross amounts of financial instruments Gross amounts set off in the statement of financial position instruments subject to master netting arrangements Collateral received/ pledged Net amount

-\$'000 \$'000 \$'000 \$'000 \$'000 \$'000

-As at 30 June 2023
+ffsetting on the s inancial position Related amounts not offset Gross amounts of financial instruments Gross amounts set off in the statement of financial position Net amount of financial instruments presented in the statement of financial position Amounts subject to master netting arrangements Collateral received/ pledged Net amount \$'000 \$'000 \$'000 \$'000 \$'000 \$'000 As at 30 June 2024 Financial assets Derivative financial instruments Total 194 194 (194) (194) - - - Financial liabilities Derivative financial instruments Total 194 194 (194) (194) - As at 30 June 2023 Financial assets Derivative financial instruments Total (19) (19) - Financial liabilities Derivative financial instruments 19 (19) - - - Total 19 (19)

-Financial assets

-Forward currency contracts 1 - 1 - - 1

-Total 1 - 1 - - 1

-Financial liabilities

-Forward currency contracts - - - - - -

-Total - - - - - -